gbengaogunkuade/microservices-gateway-architecture/README.md

 # microservices-gateway-architecture
-This is a microservices communication between two companies Developed By **Gbenga Ogunkuade**
+This is a Microservices Communication between Two Companies Developed By **Gbenga Ogunkuade**

 ## Functionality